Online Statistical Inference in Decision-Making with Matrix Context: Introduction

 Second, the debiasing procedure to obtain $\Munbs_{i,t}$ also requires delicate design since it needs to compensate for two sources of bias: (1) the bias in $\Msgd_{i,t}$ caused by preserving the low-rankness, and (2) the bias in adaptive sample collection due to the fact that the samples are not collected randomly, but rather through the distribution of $a_t$ which is determined by the historical information.
-To illustrate these two types of bias in our matrix contextual bandit problem, Figure \ref{fig: a} demonstrates the bias of the estimator caused by adaptive sample collection, and Figure \ref{fig: b} demonstrates the bias of the estimator caused by the low-rankness.
-To fill in the gap, we introduce a novel doubly-debiased approach to handle both sources of bias simultaneously in a sequential manner.
-Figure \ref{fig: c} shows that our doubly-debiased estimator is unbiased and enables a valid statistical inference.
+To illustrate these two types of bias, Figure \ref{fig: a} demonstrates the bias of the estimator caused by adaptive sample collection, and Figure \ref{fig: b} demonstrates the bias of the estimator caused by the low-rankness.
+To fill in the gap, we introduce a new debiasing approach to handle both sources of bias simultaneously in a sequential manner.
+Figure \ref{fig: c} shows that our proposed estimator is unbiased and enables a valid statistical inference.

+Third, we further introduce an online estimator tailored for optimal policy value inference.
+While most of the existing literature focuses on offline value inference, our proposed estimator for the optimal policy value equips the experimenters with the ability to monitor the confidence interval of the optimal policy value in a timely manner.
+Unlike the approach for parameter inference, which requires a sufficient sample size for both action $1$ and action $0$ to ensure adequate information is collected for $M_1$ and $M_0$, the optimal policy value estimator only leverages samples obtained through the estimated optimal action at each time.
+As a result, our approach to inferring the optimal policy value enables the exploration probability to gradually decrease over time.
+Additionally, our framework is adaptable to handle scenarios in which the probabilities of selecting each action, as determined by the decision-making policy, are unknown and estimated empirically.

 In addition to the aforementioned methodological contributions, we further summarize our theoretical contributions and discuss the technical challenges in our analysis.

 \begin{itemize} \item We provide a non-asymptotic convergence result for the sequentially updated low-rank estimator $\Msgd_{i,t}$ in Theorem \ref{thm: sgd consistent}.
 That is, with high probability,